Jalen Ramsey: 2022 season

 On June 21, 2022, it was reported that Ramsey had undergone shoulder surgery.
 It was revealed that Ramsey had tears in both shoulders during the entire 2021 NFL season.
 Morris retained Ramsey and Troy Hill as the starting cornerbacks to start the season.

 In Week 3, he racked up a season-high eight solo tackles and made two pass deflections during a 20–12 win at the Arizona Cardinals.
-In Week 9, Ramsey collected a season-high nine combined tackles (six solo) and broke up two passes as the Rams lost 16-13 at the Tampa Bay Buccaneers.
+In Week 9, Ramsey collected a season-high nine combined tackles (six solo) and broke up two passes as the Rams lost 16–13 at the Tampa Bay Buccaneers.
 On December 25, 2022, he made five combined tackles (four solo), a season-high three pass deflections, and intercepted a pass in the endzone thrown by Russell Wilson to tight end Greg Dulcich as the Rams routed the Denver Broncos 51–14.
-On January 8, 2023, Ramsey made five solo tackles, tied his season-high of three pass deflections, and set a season-high with two interceptions off pass attempts thrown by Geno Smith during a 19-16 overtime loss at the Seattle Seahawks.
-He started in all 17 games during the 2022 NFL season and had a career-high 88 combined tackles (64 solo), 18 passes defended, four interceptions, two sacks, and two forced fumbles.
+Two weeks later, Ramsey made five solo tackles, tied his season-high of three pass deflections, and set a season-high with two interceptions off pass attempts thrown by Geno Smith during a 19-16 overtime loss at the Seattle Seahawks.

+Ramsey started in all 17 games during the 2022 NFL season and had a career-high 88 combined tackles (64 solo), 18 passes defended, four interceptions, two sacks, and two forced fumbles.
 He earned his sixth Pro Bowl nomination and was ranked 36th by his fellow players on the NFL Top 100 Players of 2023.
-He received an overall grade of 86.4 from Pro Football Focus, which ranked third among all cornerbacks, only finishing behind Sauce Gardner and Patrick Surtain II.
+Ramsey received an overall grade of 86.4 from Pro Football Focus, which ranked third among all cornerbacks, only finishing behind Sauce Gardner and Patrick Surtain II.